-Gabelli Presidential Scholars Program: Every year, the Gabelli Presidential Scholars Program awards full-tuition scholarships to fifteen incoming freshmen who have applied Early Action.
-These scholars also gain the opportunity to participate in a GPSP-sponsored summer program.
+Gabelli Presidential Scholars Program: Every year, the Gabelli Presidential Scholars Program awards full-tuition scholarships to 18 incoming freshmen who have applied Early Action or Regular Decision by the priority scholarship deadline.
+These scholars also gain the opportunity to participate in Gabelli Presidential Scholars Program-sponsored summer events.

-William and Mary Scholars: This award is reserved for select few who are academically distinguished and have overcome unusual adversity, or are members of underrepresented groups.
-The award covers in-state tuition and fees, and is renewable as long as the student remains in good academic standing.
+William and Mary Scholars: This award is reserved for students who are academically distinguished and have overcome significant adversity or will add diversity to campus.
+The award covers in-state tuition and is renewable as long as the student remains in good academic standing.

 Trustee Scholarship: This award will cover a student’s full cost of undergraduate tuition plus any mandatory undergraduate student fees.
 This scholarship is renewable for four years provided that certain criteria are met.
-Note that in order to apply for this scholarship, you will need to satisfy an essay requirement.
+BU awards 20 Trustee Scholarships annually to high-achieving, well-rounded students.
+An essay is required for consideration for this award.

 Torch Scholars Program: Designed to support talented, first-generation college students, this is an extensive full-scholarship program.
 The program includes a comprehensive summer immersion program, intensive academic planning and assessments, in-depth peer and professional mentoring, and a wide array of social events.